Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 Juli 2025 10.58.27 UTC
+- WIB: Rabu, 9 Juli 2025 11.43.07 UTC
-- WITA: Rabu, 9 Juli 2025 11.58.27 UTC
+- WITA: Rabu, 9 Juli 2025 12.43.07 UTC
-- WIT: Rabu, 9 Juli 2025 12.58.27 UTC
+- WIT: Rabu, 9 Juli 2025 13.43.07 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature